tobiasgrosser/mental-strength-unworkshop/content/blog/21-07-26-aristotle-reading-group/index.md

 ---

-We read Aristotle's Nicomachean Ethics in an informal reading group to discuss the questions such as ``what is happiness?'' and ``how should men life?''
+We read Aristotle's Nicomachean Ethics in an informal reading group to discuss the questions such as "what is happiness?" and "how should men life?"